 Anxiety can be unpredictable, discouraging, and frustrating, and it can also be extremely hard to manage on your own.
 That’s when it’s a good idea to seek help.
 When everyday anxiety becomes increasingly intense or difficult to manage, you may be experiencing an anxiety disorder and self-care techniques may not be enough to help you feel better.
 A licensed mental health professional can work with you to come up with a personalized treatment plan to help you feel better.

 With Brightside Health, you can access care from the comfort of your home with evidence-based therapy and precision medication tailored to your needs.

 The Bottom Line

-Anxiety entails frequent, intense worry, fear, and sometimes even physical symptoms that can be hard to control.
+Anxiety can entail frequent, intense worry, fear, and sometimes even physical symptoms that can be hard to control.

-Panic attacks happen when your anxiety and stress begins to pile up and eventually overwhelms your system, and a panic attack can bring along some pretty uncomfortable symptoms, including a fast heart rate, sweating, and tearfulness.
-Panic attacks can be discouraging and tough to manage, but certain coping strategies like mindfulness, exercise, and taking part in your favorite hobbies may help you calm yourself down.
+Panic attacks happen when anxiety and stress begin to pile up and eventually overwhelm your system, and a panic attack can bring along some pretty uncomfortable symptoms, including a fast heart rate, sweating, and tearfulness.
+Panic attacks can be discouraging and tough to manage, but certain coping strategies like mindfulness, relaxation techniques, exercise, and taking part in your favorite hobbies may help you calm yourself down.

-It never hurts to speak with a mental health professional.
-In fact, anxiety and panic attacks can be signs of an anxiety disorder, and a mental health professional could help you diagnose and treat your condition.
-This is where Brightside comes in.
+If you feel overwhelmed or simply want someone to talk to, speak with a mental health professional who can help support you.
+Anxiety and panic attacks can be signs of an anxiety disorder, and a mental health professional can provide a diagnosis and treatment plan.
+This is where Brightside Health comes in.

-With Brightside, you get matched with a mental health provider who is there to support you and help you every step of the way, giving you the anxiety care you need right from the comfort of home.
+With Brightside, you get matched with a mental health provider who is there to support you every step of the way, giving you the care you need right from the comfort of your home.